TanuMalik/ProvSummary/README.md

 # ProvSummary
 Summarization of provenance graphs

-Code Code/ProvSummary.ipynb implements the algorithm and tests on both small example data in testData/ and swift data in swiftData/
+Code Code/ProvSummary.ipynb implements the algorithm and tests on both small example data in Code/testData/ and swift data in Code/swiftData/

-Original graph and summary graph are both visualized into a new folder named VisualOutput/
+The original graph and summary graph of swift data are visualized into a new folder named VisualOutput/ as pdf files.